“Schrifle” info updated- 8/ 16/ 2017.

 Remington Slug guns:

-Because Remington’s 20 gauge slug gun production was produced in various twist rates over time, I strongly suggest that you have a gunsmith check to determine your barrels twist rate before purchasing the 20ga Schrifle round.
+Because Remington’s 20 gauge slug gun production was produced in various twist rates over time; I strongly suggest that you have a gunsmith or check the twist rate yourself to determine your barrels twist rate.
 Even after the SAAMI standardization of slug gun barrel specifications in 2000; I am not sure what twist rate they are using in the current 20 gauge Rem 11-87 & Rem 870 slug guns.
 “I have attempted to contact Remington a number of times just about their post 2000 slug guns with no response what so ever”.
-Some of the Remington barrels with a twist of 1-26, may be even 1-28, twist rate should shoot out thru 140 yds. .
+Some of the Remington barrels if they have a 1-26tr, may be even 1-28tr, twist rate should shoot out thru 140 yds. .

 Bad News for H&R 960 owners

-SAAMI specifications for 20ga rifled barrels has a .609ths bore (top of the rifling) and a .618ths grove (bottom of the rifling).
+SAAMI specifications: MAXAMUM diameters for 20ga rifled barrels has a .611ths bore (on top of the rifling) and a .620ths grove (bottom of the rifling).

 Look at this youtube video of a 8 inch square, 18 inch long, 21 pound gelatin block, (normally used to test rifle bullets).
 It was hit with the new, reduced load, 20ga Schrifle slug.
 The slug is a full bore size 62cal, 240gr. slug fired from a full 40 yards away using a 1-23tr.
 The lower your twist rate number (1-23tr) the more RPM”S the slug has to aid in cutting a bigger wound channel.